jlcalderon/project-1/README.md

 ## Description
 This website if for people planning a day trip to get back into nature.
 They will recieve directions, hiking trail suggestions, and the weather for the day they were planning their trip.

-## Installation
+## Location
-If all files are kept in a single folder a web browser should be able to run the project.
-You will need an internet connection.
+Users need to allow the browser to use thier location

-## Credits
+## API's Services Credits
-We used APIs from *Adenture Projects, Inc*, *Google*, and *Open Weather* We used *Foundation* as our CSS database
+We used APIs from *Adenture Projects Inc*, *Google Maps with Goucoding and Geolocation Services*, and *Open Weather*

+## CSS Library
+We used *Foundation* as our CSS library [Learn more about Foundation CSS](https://get.foundation/)

 ## Contributing
 ### Front End Team